-- 1. The convex function J(K) + C(K) is strictly convex over S. - 3.
-The solution path of the optimal controller resides in the interior of S. Note that our proof can be generalized to the case where the path hits the boundary of S.
+- 1. The convex function J(K) is strictly convex over S. Notice that this is indeed the case for a relatively large matrix R or Σ_v . - 3.
+The solution path of the optimal controller resides in the interior of S. Note that our proof can be generalized to the case where the path hits the boundary of \mathcal{S} .